 Since the first time I was in Florence, following a bike trip in Chianti, the Palazzo Vecchio has always been one of my favorite destinations.
 I think it symbolizes for me the meeting of art and history found throughout Italy and especially in Florence.
 As I wander through room after room, I’m both amazed at the beauty of the art and architecture and the sense of how Florentine leaders lived in the 14th and 15th centuries.
 I usually finish my visit in the map room.
 Somehow it makes me feel like I’m in Renaissance Italy.

 I hadn’t been there for a number of years when we ended our 2015 trip in Florence.
 We only had a few hours before leaving for Milan so I just had a short time to visit but it was enough to remind me how much I’ve always enjoyed it.
-Weirdly enough I had started reading Dan Brown’s Inferno just before we came to Florence and both then and every other visit, I can’t enter the main hall without thinking of the scene where one of the characters falls through a huge painting.
+Weirdly enough I had started reading Dan Brown’s Inferno just before we came to Florence and since then, I can’t enter the main hall without thinking of the scene where one of the characters falls through a huge painting.

 I’m sure many readers will think that I have some serious ego to write about the Uffizzi Galleries and they may be right.
 A college art history course and 7 trips to Florence don’t qualify me to critique Renaissance art or one of the world’s greatest museums.
 But hopefully as I said in reference to the Museo dell’Opera del Duomo, I can add some personal insights that may be interesting or informative, along with what I think are some beautiful pictures.